Kucoin/kucoin-api-docs/source/localizable/index.html.md

 	"orderId": "5cbd870fd9575a18e4438b9a"
 }
 ```
-This endpoint is used for transferring the assets between the master user and the sub-user.<br/> The main account of the master user supports the transfer to the main account or trade account of the sub-user.
+Funds in the main account, trading account and margin account of a Master Account can be transferred to the main account, trading account, futures account and margin account of its Sub-Account.
+The futures account of both the Master Account and Sub-Account can only accept funds transferred in from the main account, trading account and margin account and cannot transfer out to these accounts.

 ### HTTP REQUEST